Medicine Through TimeExam Focus

 Exam Technique: Continuity vs Change

 This exam focus covers Exam Technique: Continuity vs Change within The Great Plague for GCSE History.
-Revise The Great Plague in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 10 in this topic.
+Revise The Great Plague in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 4 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position